abdira/enterprise-download-restriction-gpo/README.md

-This project demonstrates how to prevent users from downloading email attachments using \*\*Group Policy\*\* in a Windows domain environment.
+This project demonstrates how to prevent users from downloading file downloads from web browsers (including email attachments) using \*\*Group Policy\*\* in a Windows domain environment.